ciniks117/CSyn/README.md

-# MatlabQuadSimAP
+# CSyn (Controller Synthesis)
-MATLAB files for simulating a 3DRobotics ArduPilot based quadrotor
+MATLAB files for specification guided synthesis of controllers for CPSs.